Field: Medieval; Advisor: Kosto; Year: 2013

 I'm a Ph.D. candidate in the history department studying the legal, institutional, and intellectual history of early medieval Europe.
 I like legal documents and language, labels, and fact-finding in pre-modern societies.
 My dissertation examines efforts to anticipate and thwart fraud and deception in Merovingian Gaul.

 An Americanist colleague and I are also working on Medieval America, an ongoing pop history project examining the bizarre trade in medieval buildings shipped from Europe to the U.S. in the early 20th century.
 So far, we’ve written at length for Atlas Obscura and presented at conferences on art crime and reuse studies.

-At Columbia, I've served as co-social chair for the history department and graduate co-coordinator for the department's History in Action initiative.
-Now, you can find me at the Council for European Studies as it prepares for its annual conference, on the themes of sustainability and transformation.
+At Columbia, I've taught everything from world history to Ancient Greece to Modern Latin America.
+I’ve served as co-social chair for the history department and graduate co-coordinator for the department's History in Action initiative.
+In 2016, I was a programs fellow at the Council for European Studies.